alex-mas/mchains/readme.md

 }

-//looks for the provided string in the states internal object and returns a boolean chain.doesStateExist(state)

-//takes a configuration object to setup how do you want the output to be chain.configOutput(
-    {
-        minLength: //defaults to chain order
-        maxLength: //defaults to chain order*2
-        amount: //defaults to 1
-        capitalizeFirst: //defaults to false
-        cropToLength: //defaults to false
-    }
-)

-//returns an array of strings, representing the unique ngrams found in the provided training data chain.getNgrams();

-//returns an array of strings generate randomly from the internal states of the chain chain.generate(
-    //optional configuration object
-    {
-        minLength: //defaults to chain order
-        maxLength: //defaults to chain order*2
-        amount: //defaults to 1
-        capitalizeFirst: //defaults to false
-        cropToLength: //defaults to false
-    }
-)

 ```

+#### doesStateExist(String)
+returns true if the string matches one of the chain states, false otherwise

+#### configOutput(config)
+Takes a configuration object to configure the output of the generate method

+Configuration object properties:
+- minLength            -> defaults to chain order
+- maxLength            -> defaults to chain's order * 2
+- amount               -> defaults to 1
+- capitalizeFirst      -> defaults to false
+- cropToLength         -> defaults to false

+#### getNgrams()
+returns an array of strings, representing the unique ngrams found in the provided training data

+#### generate(config)
+returns an array of strings generated randomly from the internal states of the chain
+- The config param matches the structure of the parameter of configOutput method

 ### Properties
 Note: public properties that are ment to be readonly, they are initialized with the cosntructor: